EgorS2000/ShortenYourLinkDjangoRest/README.md

 ShortenYourLink was built to shorten your long none-presentable link.

+These docs describe how to use the [ShortenYourLink](https://app.swaggerhub.com/apis/EgorS2000/ShortenYourLink/v1.0.0) API.

 ## Authorization

 All API requests require the use of a generated API key.